Great Wakering: History

-Great Wakering is a village steeped in history.
-It has many community links to the Ministry of Defence-governed Foulness Island.
-The village was badly hit during the 1953 floods and locals fear a re-occurrence of the devastation now that tidal levels are rising and flood defences eroding.
-Of architectural interest is an old brickworks site (now partly demolished) at Star Lane, which was once served by an industrial narrow-gauge railway, the remains of which can still be seen in the bushes if you look carefully.
+Great Wakering has many community links to the Ministry of Defence-governed Foulness Island.
+The village was badly hit during the North Sea flood of 1953 and locals fear a re-occurrence of the devastation now that tidal levels are rising and flood defences eroding.
+Of architectural interest is an old brickworks site (now partly demolished) at Star Lane, which was once served by an industrial narrow-gauge railway, the remains of which can still be seen in the bushes.
 Brick-making was once the main industry in Wakering.
-The factory finally closed in 1991, but the four towers remained a focal point on the horizon until September 2007, when the towers were finally demolished.
+The factory finally closed in 1991, but the four towers remained a focal point on the horizon until September 2007, when the towers were demolished.
 In 2016, planning permission was granted to build new housing on the site.

 Much of the land area around Great Wakering is closed to the public as it forms part of a Ministry of Defence (MOD) firing range – the "New Ranges".
 When firing is not taking place, however, the MOD beach at Wakering Stairs can be accessed via a rough road at Landwick security check-in.
-You can also cross MOD land and walk across the range from Cupid's Corner to follow a muddy track to the seawall which offers great views over the Maplin Sands.
+It is also possible to go over the MOD land and walk across the range from Cupid's Corner to follow a muddy track to the seawall which offers great views over the Maplin Sands.
 The MOD beach is a great spot for watching Brent geese and waders.
-You will find much military debris around the area such as old firing targets, railway tracks, a lookout tower and several ruined batteries.
+There is much military debris around the area such as old firing targets, railway tracks, a lookout tower and several ruined batteries.
 There is also access here to the tidal path The Broomway, which leads to Fisherman's Head on Foulness Island.

 Sport and leisure

 The local football team Great Wakering Rovers play in the Isthmian League First Division North.
-Their home ground, Burroughs Park.
+Their home ground is Burroughs Park.

-Fairfax Saxons FC are a Great Wakering-based football club set up to raise awareness of men's health and to promote the community and local businesses via the medium of football.
+Fairfax Saxons FC is a Great Wakering-based football club set up to raise awareness of men's health and to promote the community and local businesses via the medium of football.
 They play in the Southend Borough Combination Veterans League.
 This covers the Southend and surrounding areas.
 Home games are played at The Wakering Recreation Ground.
 It is a Sunday League set up.
-As a club, they train every Tuesday and on Sunday when there is no game on.
-They are always welcoming new players and we hope to expand to create more teams within the club.
+As a club, they train every Thursday and on Sunday when there is no game on.
+They welcome new players and hope to expand to create more teams within the club.